wsor4035/dev.luanti.org/content/compiling/windows.md

 ## Notes

 ### Something about packages being untrusted or corrupted?
 If you have an existing MSYS2 install that has been dormant for a while without updates, you might run into issues trying to install or update packages as the keyring is outdated.
-See [this section](https://www.msys2.org/docs/updating/#potential-issues) on the MSYS2 website on how to solve this.
+See [potential issues](https://www.msys2.org/docs/updating/#potential-issues) on the MSYS2 website on how to solve this.

 ### Graphics is broken in a VM
 If you're doing this inside of a VM and you want to test the executable but get graphics issues due to a lack of hardware acceleration, you can try downloading the Mesa software renderer as a DLL.
 [Download the 64-bit version of the DLL here](https://fdossena.com/?p=mesa/index.frag) and put it next to the executable in `bin/`.
 It will be slow but should be usable for testing.